uenot/cs561_templatezonemaps2/README.md

 ## Getting started with SCC

 We suggest that you use [Shared Computing Cluster](https://www.bu.edu/tech/support/research/system-usage/connect-scc/scc-ondemand/) (SCC) for your projects.
-The SCC provides a standardized environment and can be fully accessed and used over the web browser.
+SCC provides a standardized environment and can be fully accessed and used over the web browser.
 SSC does not require a specific OS on your personal machine neither an SSH client.
 Using SCC will simplify setting up the working environments for the CS561 projects.